Kofijnr999/Flight-Price-Prediction/README.md

-We experimented with various regression algorithms, including Linear Regression, Random Forest, and Gradient Boosting, to develop accurate price prediction models.
+I experimented with various regression algorithms, including Linear Regression, Random Forest, and Gradient Boosting, to develop accurate price prediction models.

 **Evaluation Metrics**:

-To assess model performance, we used metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared (R2) score.
+To assess model performance, I used metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared (R2) score.

 **Visualization**:

-We created insightful visualizations to understand the relationships between different features and the flight prices.
-These visualizations help in identifying trends and patterns in the data.
+I created insightful visualizations to understand the relationships between different features and the flight prices.
+These visualizations help TO identify trends and patterns in the data.